Quantum-Dynamics-Hub/Quantum-Dynamics-Hub-Education/_episodes/01-introduction.md

     module load jupyter

-  This will set up all the pathes needed to execute packages such as Libra.
+  This will set up all the paths needed to execute packages such as Libra.

 ### 4.2.
 Activate Conda itself
+<a name="activate-conda"></a> [Back to TOC](#toc)

-  Before you can use any of the Conda environments or run/submit scripts from the command line/terminal, you need to activate Conda (don't worry about it, if you  are using Jupyter interface from OnDemand).
+  Before you can use any of the Conda environments or run/submit scripts *from the command line/terminal*, you need to activate Conda (don't worry about it, if you are running a Jupyter notebook from OnDemand).

   To do this, type in the terminal:

     eval "$(/projects/academic/cyberwksp21/Software/Conda/Miniconda3/bin/conda shell.bash hook)"

-  after which the Conda installation for this workshop shall become available
+  after which the Conda installation for this workshop shall become available.

-  You can check the available Conda environment by running
+  You can check the available Conda environment by running:

     conda env list